 Academic appointees are strongly encouraged to provide a concise personal statement describing their research and creative activity, teaching, and service within the review period (which may include more detail than the Bio-Bib form).
 They may explain any extraordinary responsibilities and accomplishments and the significance of their research and creative activity and its impact on their field.
 They may also wish to provide information to ensure that special efforts, such as development of a new class, or unusual service contributions, are fully recognized and credited.
+Candidates are also encouraged to directly address any weaknesses in the file, such as negative teaching evaluations or student comments and any plans for improvement.

 If an academic appointee provides a personal statement regarding their achievements and future plans, this document should be so titled, and candidates should be encouraged to sign and date it.
 In the absence of a signed and dated personal statement, Certification 1A will suffice.